 Do you know the difference between contingency reserves and operating funds?

 In Fairway Manor Estates, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for property owners.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.

 Contingency reserve is a special type of escrow.